geerlingguy/ansible-role-kubernetes/README.md

 The minor version of Kubernetes to install.
 The plain `kubernetes_version` is used to pin an apt package version on Debian, and as the Kubernetes version passed into the `kubeadm init` command (see `kubernetes_version_kubeadm`).
 The `kubernetes_version_rhel_package` variable must be a specific Kubernetes release, and is used to pin the version on Red Hat / CentOS servers.

-    kubernetes_role: master
+    kubernetes_role: control_plane

-Whether the particular server will serve as a Kubernetes `master` (default) or `node`.
-The master will have `kubeadm init` run on it to intialize the entire K8s control plane, while `node`s will have `kubeadm join` run on them to join them to the `master`.
+Whether the particular server will serve as a Kubernetes `control plane` (default) or `node`.
+The node with `kubernetes_role: control_plane` will have `kubeadm init` run on it to intialize the entire K8s control plane, while `node`s will have `kubeadm join` run on them to join them to the initial node.

 ### Variables to configure kubeadm and kubelet with `kubeadm init` through a config file (recommended)